waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `ladder_up` / `ladder_down`: Function as warps but are traversable tiles.
 - `hole`: A tile that a boulder can be pushed into, usually causing it to fall to a lower floor.
 The player can also walk into the hole after the boulder.
 - **Boulder Pushing:** When the player is standing on a tile directly next to the boulder, pushing it will move the boulder one tile, but the player's character remains stationary.
-- **Defeated Trainers as Obstacles (Verified):** In Victory Road 2F, specific defeated trainers become impassable obstacles.
-The Hiker at (13, 10) and the Juggler at (22, 14) have both been physically verified to be impassable.
-This can create dead ends on certain platforms, forcing the use of alternative routes (e.g., the ladder at (26, 15) on the eastern elevated platform).
+- **Defeated Trainers as Obstacles (CORRECTION):** My previous belief that defeated trainers on Victory Road 2F are impassable was a hallucination.
+The system's validation checks confirm that paths through these trainers exist.
+My pathfinding tools must be configured to ignore them to find the correct route.

 # II.
 Battle Data & Strategy